archway-network/archway-docs/docs/overview/glossary.md

 ## Remote Procedure Call (RPC)

-An RPC is a process that allows for the remote communication between servers and applications in different locations.
+RPC is a process that allows for the remote communication between servers and applications in different locations.
 This process allows for an application or dapp to interact and receive data about a blockchain via a server node.

 <!-- S -->